Terreii/andromeda-viewer/docs/index.md

 - How the network operates is described in [Network documentation](./network.html)!

-- You will get a understanding of the UI in its [documentation](./ui.html)!

 - For the data layout in hoodie visit the [synchronizing documentation](./synchronizing.html)!

 ## How to get started